KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### Step 5: Cull Objects
 ![step5](/assets/v0.11/svsms/VSM_Culling.png)

 Using the screen bounds computed in **step 4**, objects can be culled per cascade.
 To do this project their AABBs into NDC space using the render ViewProjection matrix for each cascade.
 This will give better-than-nothing results.
 Better results can be gained by using a hierarchical culling structure based on depth or based on information about residency/cache status from the page table.
+A hierarchical depth structure can be used to determine if an object is likely occluded by another object, while a hierarchical page structure can be used to determine if an object overlaps one or more resident yet uncached pages.

 ### Step 6: Render To Physical Memory
 ![step6](/assets/v0.11/svsms/VSM_Step5.png)